Back to articles list Articles Cookbook

 As an IT consultant and trainer, I've often advised people to learn SQL.
 And, almost as often the reply has been, "Is it hard to learn SQL?
 Do I need technical or IT skills to learn it?
 Is it worth it?
 How will it help me in my job?"

 Yes, as a marketing executive / accountant / business owner / researcher / manager, SQL will definitely help you in your job.
+Getting the hang of it and relational databases can really boost your skill set, no matter your job.
 Meaningful information is vital if you're going to make informed decisions, respond quickly to your customers' needs, or spot the trends that will allow you to stay at the top of your field.
 And no, SQL is not hard to learn.

 The next question I'm asked is, "How would I go about learning SQL?".
 We'll talk more about that later, but the LearnSQL.com SQL Basics course makes a good starting point.
 It's perfect for anyone with little or no IT experience – and it's definitely not hard!